eosnetworkfoundation/devrel/Processes/index.md

 ### Stages of Submission Process

-Create Pull Request (PR)
+* Create Pull Request (PR)

-Make edits/corrections on PR based on review
+* Make edits/corrections on PR, as needed
 * [How to write content for the Docs Portal](/processes/how-to-write-content-for-the-Docs-portal.md)

 * [How to submit content to the Docs Portal](processes/how-to-submit-content-to-the-docs-portal.md)